Sankara Eye Foundation

 Sankara Eye Foundation (SEF) USA is a US-based non-profit organization that works toward eliminating curable blindness in India.
 SEF is a 501(c)(3) registered non-profit organization.
-The charity has a perfect rating on Charity Navigator.

 Beginning

 Founded in 1998 by Murali Krishnamurthy, K. Sridharan, and Sridharan's neighbor Ahmad Khushnood with the help of their first donor, Harihara Moorthy.
-SEF has risen to great heights from its humble beginnings.
 At the urging of their uncle Mr. P. Balasubramaniam of India, brothers Murali and Sridharan became motivated to help Sankara Eye Hospital run by Dr.R.V.
-Ramani, whose mission headquarters is in Coimbatore, India.
+Ramani (awarded with Padma Shri), whose mission headquarters is in Coimbatore, India.